In November 2016, Radio New Zealand reported that New Zealand’s 10-year-olds are the worst at maths in the English-speaking world.

 - Kirschner, Sweller & Clark, Why Minimal Guidance During Instruction Does Not Work: An Analysis of the Failure of Constructivist, Discovery, Problem-Based, Experiential, and Inquiry-Based Teaching

-- Clark, Kirschner & Sweller, Putting Students On The Path To Learning – The Case for Fully Guided Instruction
+- Clark, Kirschner & Sweller, Putting Students On The Path To Learning – The Case for Fully Guided Instruction (for novice to intermediate learners)

 - Paul Kirschner & Mirjam Neelen, 3-Star Learning Experiences blog